The End of Diaper Rash...Naturally!

 100% Natural, 100% Guaranteed!

-Baby Butz cream is the safest and most effective diaper rash treatment available without a prescription.
+Baby Butz’ natural diaper rash cream is the safest and most effective treatment for diaper rashes.

 What is Baby Butz cream?

-Baby Butz cream is a diaper rash treatment that is both a barrier and healing cream.
+Baby Butz’ zinc cream is both a barrier and healing treatment for diaper rashes.
 Baby Butz diaper rash cream prevents and heals most rashes in 4-6 hours.
 Made from 100% All-Natural Ingredients and licensed as a Natural Health Product.
 Baby Butz cream is the safest and most effective diaper rash treatment available without a prescription.
 Baby Butz cream is a product manufactured in Canada by Olen Skin Care Corporation.

 Why is Baby Butz cream better than any other diaper rash cream?